lconcia/life_sciences_ml_at_tacc/docs/section4/running_containers_on_hpc.rst

     --output-dir PATH               Set the output directory  [default: .]
     --help                          Show this message and exit.

-  $ apptainer exec --nv pytorch-transfer-learning_0.1.0.sif predict --model hymenoptera-finetuning.pt /app/images/silver-tailed_petalcutter_bee.jpg
+  [gh]$ apptainer exec --nv pytorch-transfer-learning_0.1.0.sif predict --model hymenoptera-finetuning.pt /app/images/silver-tailed_petalcutter_bee.jpg
   INFO:    squashfuse not found, will not be able to mount SIF or other squashfs files
   INFO:    gocryptfs not found, will not be able to use gocryptfs
   INFO:    Converting SIF file to temporary sandbox...